yelghali/prompt-based-tutorial-AKS/README.md

   - How to create an AKS cluster using different methods?
   - How to access and manage your cluster using kubectl and Azure CLI?
   -
-## Deploying and scaling applications on AKS
+## Deploying your first applications on AKS
   - How to prepare an application for AKS deployment?
   - How to use Azure Container Registry to store and manage container images?
   - How to run, scale, and update my application on AKS?